 This will be a very basic configuration designed to show you how to test and learn more about your application and WAF protection options.
 Picking up from the Web Security Dojo deployment guide we need to configure the WAF, firewall and the external Kali Linux testing machine.
 Once configured we can run a couple of tests and then inspect the behavior and logging.

-The DVWA is a great place to start since it allows for multiple exploits with differing levels or native protection.
+The Damn Vulnerable Web Application (DVWA) is a great place to start since it allows for multiple exploits with differing levels or native protection.
 It also runs on HTTP port 80 which makes things just a little easier initially.
 Before we start configuring additional devices, confirm that you are able to connect to the Dojo and that the DVWA site is accessible from another machine on the LAN.
 Make a note of the IP address.

-There are 4 components that need to be configured to publish the web application.
+There are four components that need to be configured to publish the web application.

 The host object is the device or IP address that may contain the various services (or sites) you want to test.